 - Must have completed assessment performed by Irvine Meals on Wheels staff or volunteer

-For more information, call 949-724-6910 or visit our website at irvineseniors.org.
+For more information, call 949-724-6910 or visit irvineseniors.org/irvine-meals-wheels.

-What recreational programs does Senior Services offer?
+What recreational programs does Irvine Senior Services offer?

-Where can I find referrals, consultations, resources or information?
+Where can I find referrals, consultations, resources, or information?

 The Al and Dorothy Keen Center for Senior Resources, located in the lobby at Lakeview Senior Center, has information about a wide range of services and programs.
 Stop by and explore the many brochures and catalogs available on a variety of topics ranging from healthcare, health insurance, social security, safety, finances, alternative living, transportation, homecare and care giving.
 Our experienced, caring and trained team of staff and volunteers can get you started in the right direction.
-For more information, contact the Keen Center for Senior Resources at 949-724-6926 or visit irvineseniors.org.
+For more information, contact the Keen Center for Senior Resources at 949-724-6926 or visit irvineseniors.org/senior-resources-services.

 How do I register for classes?

 You can register online at yourirvine.org or in person at the Lakeview and Rancho senior centers or Trabuco Center.

 Do you offer scholarships to help pay for programs?

 The City of Irvine offers a scholarship program to help low-income Irvine residents participate in programs offered through the Community Services Department.
 The program has limited funds available.
 Scholarships are granted on a first-come basis after applications are reviewed and approved.
 The program may be closed to new applications when funds run low.
 Visit irvineseniors.org/scholarships for more information and to submit an application.